Frequently Asked Questions

 How do I register for a workshop format class?

 Workshop registrations and cancellations are processed through the Office of Global Initiatives.
 For questions about workshop registration, contact the Office of Global Initiatives at 513-529-8600 or by email at Global@MiamiOH.edu.

 What opportunities are available during Winter Term?

-Academic experiences will include, but are not limited to, on campus, online, or hybrid courses including studying abroad or studying within the States, conducting research, completing a Miami Plan class, or fulfilling an upper division major's class.
+Academic experiences will include, but are not limited to, on campus, online, or hybrid courses including studying abroad or studying within the U.S., conducting research, completing a Miami Plan class, or fulfilling an upper division major's class.

 What kind of research will be available?